eyupalemdar/InteractionSystem/README.md

 Features:
  * Interactor and Interactable components with useful Interfaces
  * %100 Blueprinted
+ * Interaction can be happened Instantly, Hold Duration or Rule Based.
  * Replication (Networking / Multiplayer Support)

 Input: N/A